 Henry, Seeking employment

 Interested in learning more?
-Contact me today at (312) 285-5415 or firstname.lastname@example.org to set up your free one-hour consultation and develop a plan that best meets your organization’s goals.
+Contact me today at (312) 285-5415 or email@example.com to explore and develop a plan that applies my expertise in a manner that best meets your school, firm or organization’s goals.

 All the best,